spader7/obsidian-git-sync/föreläsningar/Computer graphics/Light, Blending, Transperency.md

 	- second albedo/normal map
 	- applied on top of an eisting map to get more details
 	- is often repeated multiple times

+### HDR
+higher dynamic range
+- can be higher than 100%
+- can bleed over other surfaces
+	- as when you look into the sun it blinds you, making other surface